-Melissa joins Stamford with a unique background as both an active artist and educator.
-She holds a bachelor degree of fine arts from Colorado State University as well as a specialized license in art education for kindergarten to grade 12.
+Melissa joined Stamford with a unique background as both an active artist and educator.
+She holds a Bachelor of Fine Arts from Colorado State University as well as a specialized license in art education for kindergarten to grade 12.
 She has several years of teaching experience in both public and private schools including two years teaching internationally in mainland China.
 She is experienced with many art mediums and currently specializes in various printmaking processes and techniques.
 Her artwork has been exhibited throughout Denver and the surrounding areas and is part of the permanent collections of work in various universities in the United States and the city hall in Castiglion Fiorentino, Italy.

-Caitlin is one of our highly experienced teachers from our Stamford campus in Singapore, where she held an academic leadership position in our Middle School.
-In this role, she has been pivotal in creating dedicated programs to support, manage and assess the progress of students requiring additional learning needs.
-She has also taught for a number of years in the U.S. where she wrote and implemented various school policies and curricula.
+Caitlin is one of our highly experienced teachers from our sister campus in Singapore, where she held an academic leadership position in middle school.
+In her current role, she has been pivotal in creating dedicated programs to support, manage and assess the progress of students requiring additional learning needs.
+She has also taught for a number of years in the US where she wrote and implemented various school policies and curricula.

 Caitlin says, “I am passionate about teaching because I love helping students become more confident, independent, and excited about learning.”

-Leona joins Stamford with experience teaching Mandarin across various grade levels, from Kindergarten to Grade 12, at schools in the U.S. and China.
-With a Master’s Degree from the University of Pennsylvania.
-Leona also has extensive research experience and has developed publications and presentations on linguistics and communicating in multi-ethnic communities.
+Leona joined Stamford with experience teaching Mandarin across various grade levels, from kindergarten to grade 12, at schools in the US and China.
+With a Master’s Degree from the University of Pennsylvania, Leona also has extensive research experience and has developed publications and presentations on linguistics and communicating in multi-ethnic communities.

-Jeremy Conrad brings to Stamford 10 years of international teaching experience.
-He has taught in The United States of America, Japan, China, and Guatemala.
+Jeremy brings to Stamford ten years of international teaching experience.
+He has taught in the US, Japan, China, and Guatemala.
 Jeremy earned a Master of Arts in Teaching from Hamline University in addition to a Bachelor of Arts in International Relations from Augsburg University.
 Jeremy has experience as a classroom teacher, learning support specialist and an EAL Teacher.
-Jeremy utilizes small group instruction to help students achieve success in the areas of literacy, science and mathematics in their second language.
+Jeremy utilizes small group instruction to help students achieve success in the areas of literacy, science, and mathematics in their second language.

 Jeremy says, “I believe that all students can learn at a high level, some need just a little extra time and support.
 My role is to help students gain the confidence, skills, and knowledge they need to meet the high expectations I have for them.”

-Eva joins Stamford with extensive experience in teaching ESL (English as a Second Language) to students of all backgrounds, ranging from kindergarten to grade 12 learners to adult immigrants in the U.S. She holds a Master’s degree in Education from University of Pennsylvania and was the recipient of 2017 Teresa Pica Award for Excellence in TESOL (Teaching English to Speakers of Other Languages).
-Eva is experienced in teaching English with a strong focus on intercultural communication and designing curriculums to suit the diverse needs of individual student.
+Eva joined Stamford with extensive experience in teaching EAL (English as an Additional Language) to students of all backgrounds, ranging from kindergarten to grade 12 learners to adult immigrants in the US.
+She holds a Master’s Degree in Education from University of Pennsylvania and was the recipient of 2017 Teresa Pica Award for Excellence in TESOL (Teaching English to Speakers of Other Languages).
+Eva is experienced in teaching English with a strong focus on intercultural communication and designing curriculums to suit the diverse needs of individual students.